 Moreover, they fail to detect vulnerabilities that do not result in corresponding error messages, e.g., if the error is catched by the code an error message is silently discarded.
 Also, it is hard for those tools to find certain types of SQL injections that do not immediately display results back to the user (so-called "blind SQLi") or "second-order SQLi" where malicious user input is stored on the server and only later processing leads to an SQL injection.

 Regarding the opening questions: Yes, SQL injections are still one of the most exploited security vulnerabilities and, therefore, still a thing.
-In order to prevent SQL injections there mainly exist two security testing approaches: SAST and DAST.
-But both methods come with several limitations.
+In order to prevent SQL injections, there are two security testing approaches: SAST and DAST.
+Both methods come with several limitations.

-However, there is hope: Recent research has shown that fuzzing, in particular, can be a very effective method for detecting SQL injections.
-The fuzzing platform of Code Intelligence, CI Fuzz, finds injections with very high reliability and with virtually no false positives.
-In the next blogpost we will look at how this is done technically.
-If you don't want to miss this, you should subscribe to our newsletter.
+However, there is hope: Recent research has shown that fuzzing can be a particularly effective method for detecting SQL injections.
+Code Intelligence’s fuzzing platform CI Fuzz finds injections with very high reliability and virtually no false positives.
+If you want to learn more about CI Fuzz, you can get in touch with our security testing experts.